Benjamin-Elon/Benjamin-Elon/README.md

 [ Website structure is out of date ]<br>
-**The second project is a tool for visualizing the Israeli rental market.** Openly available information on the Israeli rental market is at best, vague - usually nonexistent.
+**The second project is a tool for intuitively visualizing the Israeli rental market.** Openly available information on the Israeli rental market is at best, vague - usually nonexistent.
 Power tools for apartment seekers are acutally non-existent.
 Apartment seekers are forced to make subjective decisions about price and other factors.
 The project goal is to provide access to a greater understanding of the rental market and to provide a tool that makes finding an apartment in Israel easy and objective.
 While there are several features to be added, this is a fully featured program.
 Users are able to generate visuals for any combination of regions, citys, and roads for any of the country, using more than 30 normal and composite parameters.
 Upcoming versions will include geoplotting as well.

-Other Features:
+**Other Features:**
 -Display data as Histograms, RidgePlots, Linear Regression Plots, or Scatter plots<br>
 -Automatic, statistical listings filters (duplicates, pricing errors, etc)<br>
 -30 standard parameters ( price, vaad bayit, sqmt, etc. )<br>